2024 Solar Incentives Guide for Brookfield, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of your solar system's cost.

-Curious how the ITC might apply to your specific situation?
+Wondering how the ITC applies to your specific situation?
 Get in touch with your local Brookfield solar panel installation expert to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Brookfield solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Brookfield solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives